I'm stressing out! What should we wear for our session? And where should we go? HELP!

 You can actually use your engagement photos for something too!
 Some couples use them for save the dates (like Kristen and Pete in the photo below!), invitations, their wedding website, guestbooks, centerpieces or table numbers.

-And maybe you just do 'em to show how much you love each other, to send to your family or to post on Facebook.
+And maybe you just do 'em to show how much you love each other, to send to your family or to post all over your Instagram.
 That's awesome too!

-You can use engagement photos to get some photos with super special furry family members who aren't going to be at your wedding!
+You can use your engagement photos to get photos with super special furry family members who aren't going to be at your wedding!

 Now the pressing question.
 What to wear...